jonkchan/SQL-Practice/Assessment.md

    </details>

 2. Query Countries from Customers and calculate the total Customers per Country under new calculated field, TotalCustomers.
-Finally, sort by TotalCustomers in descending order.
+Finally, sort TotalCustomers from highest to lowest.

    <details>
       <summary>Reveal Solution</summary>